Westo48/clash-discord/README.md

 - ## <a id="command-list-clashdiscord"></a>ClashDiscord

-  - ### Info
-    - client info overview
+  - client info
-      - gives a relevant overview for the client
+    - overview for the client

-  - ### User
-    - client user claim
+  - client user
     - claims the user by discord user id within ClashDiscord

-  - ### Player
-    - client player claim `player tag` `api key`
+  - client player
+    - _client player options_
+      - options for `client player` command
-      - links a player to your claimed user
+      - `claim` - links a specified player to your user
-      - if there are no other claimed players for your user, then sets this claimed player as active for you
-    - client player show
+        - _values needed_ - `player tag` `api key`
-      - shows all claimed players for your user and which is set as active
+      - `show` _default_ - return all claimed players
-    - client player update `player tag`
-      - sets the requested player as your active player
+      - `update` - updates the requested player as your active player
-    - client player remove `player tag`
+        - _values needed_ - `player tag`
-      - removes the claimed player from your user
+      - `remove` - removes the linked player from your user
-  - ### Guild
+        - _values needed_ - `player tag`

-    - client guild claim
+  - client guild
     - claims the guild by discord guild id within ClashDiscord
-      - sets the user who called the command as the guild admin within ClashDiscord
+    - _sets the user who called the command as the guild admin within ClashDiscord_
-  - ### Clan
+      - _if the guild has already been claimed, then nothing will happen_

-    - client clan claim `clan tag`
+  - client clan
+    - _client clan options_
+      - options for `client clan` command
-      - claims the clan and links it to the claimed guild
+      - `claim` - links a specified clan to your guild
-      - user _must_ be guild admin
-      - claimed guilds can claim multiple different clans
-      - multiple guilds can claim the same clan
-    - client clans show
+        - _values needed_ - `clan tag`
-      - shows all claimed clans for the guild
+      - `show` _default_ - return all claimed clans
-    - client removeclan `clan tag`
-      - removes the claimed clan from your guild
+      - `remove` - removes the linked clan from your guild
-  - ### Role
+        - _values needed_ - `clan tag`

-    - client role show
+  - client role
+    - _client role options_
+      - options for `client role` command
-      - shows all claimed roles for the guild
+      - `show` _default_ - return all linked roles
-    - client role remove `role mention`
-      - removes claim on the mentioned role
+      - `remove` - removes claim on the mentioned role
-  - ### Clan Role
+        - _values needed_ - `role mention`

-    - client clanrole claim `clan tag` `role mention`
+  - client clanrole
+    - _client clanrole options_
+      - options for `client clanrole` command
-      - links the mentioned role to a claimed clan
+      - `claim` - links a specified clanrole the specified guild's claimed clan
-  - ### Rank Role
+        - _values needed_ - `role mention` `clan tag`

+  - client rankrole
+    - _client rankrole options_
+      - options for `client rankrole` command
+      - `claim` - links a specified rankrole the specified Clash of Clans rank
-    - client rankrole claim `rank` `role mention`
+        - _values needed_ - `role mention` `rank name`
-      - claims the mentioned role as a specific clan rank
-      - list of ranks
+        - _rank names_
           - leader
           - co-leader
           - elder
           - member
           - uninitiated
             - _this means they aren't verified or they aren't in a claimed clan_

 - ## <a id="command-list-discord"></a>Discord